abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Vehicle Lights.md

 Figure 5.
 Car LEDs.

 The LEDs that will be used in this subsystem will be 5mm LEDs, yellow and red.
 These LEDs were chosen because they are cost-efficent and they are smaller, taking up less room.
-These LEDs will be sufficient to represent the headlights using yellow and tail lights using red to accurately represent car lights.
+These LEDs will be sufficient to physically represent the headlights using yellow and tail lights using red to accurately represent the car lights.

 # BOM